pcengines/apu2-documentation/docs/sortbootorder_offline.md

 printed by `sortbootorder` from any file, the rest of them is coded in the payload itself.

-The last and most important file is `bootorder`.
+The last and most important "file" (see note below) is `bootorder`.
 This file is generated during coreboot build from `bootorder_def` - it is an exact copy, except it is padded to 4K with zeros and text message at the end: `this file needs to be 4096 bytes long in order to entirely fill 1 spi flash sector`.
 It is also aligned to 4K so this file can be flashed without overwriting other files.

+`bootorder` used to be a file in CBFS up to all v4.13 versions, since v4.14.0.1 it is a separate FMAP region.
+This allows for firmware updates while preserving settings.
+The data is written into this new region without any header.
+Note that `bootorder_def` and `bootorder_map` are still located in CBFS on newer versions.

 ## Option 1 - modification of existing sortbootorder payload